jereswinnen/jeremyswinnen/src/content/pages/profile.md

   - publication: Macworld
     logo: /_assets/images/press-macworld@2x.png
 testimonials:
-  - quote: “Working together with Jeremy was an absolute delight.
-His thorough knowledge of the platform and keen eye for detail really elevated our product.”
+  - quote: “Jeremy is an absolute pleasure to work with.
+His expert-level skill designing beautiful, elegant, and functional interfaces is why we have worked with him time and time again.
+If you care about getting the details of your app right, hire Jeremy.”
     cite: Matthew Bischoff, Partner at Lickability
-  - quote: “Working together with Jeremy was an absolute delight.
+  - quote: “Working together with Jeremy was a delight.
 His thorough knowledge of the platform and keen eye for detail really elevated our product and marketing campaigns.”
     cite: Patricia Lemaitre, Immo Brown
 ---
 ### How I like to work